AryaShetty08/aryashetty08.github.io/_abouts/crafting.md

 ---
-title: "Crafting"
+title: "Crafting (3D printing and Modeling)"
 description: "
-                I am a part of RUMakers and RU3D, both clubs where you are able to let your creativity flow through 3D printing and crafting a variety of things like acrylic keychains, light stands, and even heat-pressed t-shirts.
+                I was a part of RUMakers and RU3D, both clubs where you are able to let your creativity flow through 3D printing and crafting a variety of things like acrylic keychains, light stands, and even heat-pressed t-shirts.
+After graduation I've been learning more about modeling in blender and started to print more on my own with my own Bambluab P1S.
                 "
 date: 2023-06-03
 thumbnail: https://aryashetty08.github.io/assets/img/crafting-thumbnail.png